eldargab/stream-simple/README.md

   1. It is a complexity
   2. It is not always needed
-  3. It can be done with separate util without issues
+  3. It could be done with separate util without issues
   4. There is no performance benefits

 The last argument requires some clarification.
 There are types